cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 - Co-workers who announce every frustration/victory with a grunt or "Yaaasss!"
 - Co-workers who hum to themselves
 - Co-workers who anxiously click their pens
-- Co-workers who ask questions of fellow devs without doing a basic Google search
+- Co-workers who constantly ask questions of fellow devs without doing a basic Google search
 - Co-workers who slam their water bottle down every time they use it
 - Co-workers who eat at their desk
 - Co-workers who bring stinky food back to their desk (I have been a culprit of this in the past.
 I realized this is a disruptive habit while at my first open office job.
 One afternoon I microwaved a just-add-water Thai noodle bowl and had to smell garlic and onions for the rest of the day.
 I felt so horrible and guilty!
 Since, I only eat in the kitchen area, or I'll go outside and find a picnic table or park bench.)
-- Co-workers that have clunking TMJ jaws that choose to eat peanut-butter bagels at their desk
+- Co-workers that have loud, clunking TMJ jaws that choose to eat peanut-butter bagels at their desk
-- Co-workers who slurp, suck, smack and gulp soup every day at their desk
+- Co-workers who slurp, suck, smack and gulp soup for three meals every day at their desk
-- Co-workers who eat snacks in loud, crinkly containers, like Cheez-Its, at their desk all day long
+- Co-workers who eat loud, crunchy snacks in loud, crinkly containers, like Cheez-Its and Fritos, at their desk all day long
 - Co-workers who leave dirty plates, bowls and mugs for weeks at their desk that attract gnats
-- Co-workers who anxiously shake their legs which rattles and vibrates my desk
+- Co-workers who anxiously shake their legs which rattles and vibrates nearby desks
 - Co-workers who have restless leg syndrome who can't help but shake their legs all day long
 - Co-workers who come in to work sick, hacking and snuffling all day long and risking infecting others
 - Co-workers who breath heavily through their mouth
-- Co-workers who have loud conversations at their desks
+- Co-workers who have loud conversations at their desks on their phone
 - Co-workers who tap along to the music in their headphones (This one puzzles me, isn’t the reason why they're wearing headphones to keep their music to themselves?
 Now they’re going to make me put on headphones to drown them out while they 'rock out'?)